oooindefatigable/Battlefield-Portal-MCP/godot-mcp/README.md

                          |__/     |__/ \______/ |__/
 ```

-A Model Context Protocol (MCP) server for interacting with the Godot game engine.
+A Model Context Protocol (MCP) server for interacting with the Battlefield Portal SDK and the Godot game engine.

 ## Introduction

-Godot MCP enables AI assistants to launch the Godot editor, run projects, capture debug output, and control project execution - all through a standardized interface.
+Battlefield Portal MCP extends the original Godot-focused tooling to understand the Battlefield Portal SDK.
+It enables AI assistants to launch the Godot editor, run projects, export Portal spatial data, regenerate Portal projects, capture debug output, and control project execution — all through a standardized interface.

-This direct feedback loop helps AI assistants like Claude understand what works and what doesn't in real Godot projects, leading to better code generation and debugging assistance.
+This direct feedback loop helps AI assistants like Claude understand what works and what doesn't in real Godot and Battlefield Portal projects, leading to better code generation, data conversion, and debugging assistance.

 ## Features

+### Godot Automation

 - **Launch Godot Editor**: Open the Godot editor for a specific project
-- **Run Godot Projects**: Execute Godot projects in debug mode
+- **Run Godot Projects**: Execute projects in debug mode and stream output
 - **Capture Debug Output**: Retrieve console output and error messages
 - **Control Execution**: Start and stop Godot projects programmatically
 - **Get Godot Version**: Retrieve the installed Godot version